A drive into deep left field by Castellanos: Further incidents

-Both Nick Castellanos and his wife Jessica have expressed awareness of the jokes.
-In 2021, Jessica Castellanos posted on Twitter that she wanted the jokes to stop.
-In 2023, Nick posted the phrase "and there's a deep drive" on his Instagram account.

-After the death of Pope Francis on April 21, 2025, many expected Castellanos to hit a home run in an upcoming game against the New York Mets, to the point FanDuel even had to temporarily lock betting for him, and saw three times as many bets on Castellanos compared to other players on BetMGM, and saw odds lowered from as high as +630 to as low as +425.
-However, he would fail to hit a home run that day, or even hit safely, in a 5–4 loss to the Mets.
+After the death of Pope Francis on April 21, 2025, FanDuel temporarily locked betting on Castellanos hitting a home run in an upcoming game against the New York Mets due to the high number of bets placed.
+On BetMGM, three times as many bets were placed on Castellanos compared to other players.
+According to The Athletic, odds on the site dropped from +775 to +550 due to the sudden increase in bets placed.
+However, he failed to hit a home run that day, or get a hit, in a 5–4 loss to the Mets.